Hej!

-you’ve ever had to find your place in a new land
+– are finding your place in a new country

-you live with a Dane or someone of another nationality
+– live with or love someone from another culture

 Connect with me on LinkedIn, Instagram , Facebook or send me an email.